flipsewtf/mournstera/src/content/garden/markdown-refs.md

 > — <cite>Rob Pike[^1]</cite>

 [^1]: The above quote is excerpted from Rob Pike's [talk](https://www.youtube.com/watch?v=PAAkCSZUG1c) during Gopherfest, November 18, 2015.

+The World Surfing League[^2] started using better judging systems.

+[^2]: this is a 2nd example of footnotes.

 ## Tables